ydprtm/pc_control_tutorials/boost_asio_serial_tutorial/README.md

 defines a while loop that syncrhonously reads a single character from the serial port until a '\n' character is received.

 Here, the Asio library's `read()` is used to synchronously read a certain amount of data from a stream before returning. `read()` is a function template and has 16 overloads.
-Here, it is used with two parameters `SyncReadStream& s` and `const MutableBufferSequence & buffers`, and returns a `size_t` value of bytes read. `s` is the stream from which the data is to be read; and `buffers` is one or more buffers into which the data will be read.
+Here, it is used with two parameters, `SyncReadStream& s` and `const MutableBufferSequence & buffers`, and returns a `size_t` value of bytes read. `s` is the stream from which the data is to be read; and `buffers` is one or more buffers into which the data will be read.
 More information about `write()` can be found [here](https://www.boost.org/doc/libs/1_70_0/doc/html/boost_asio/reference/read/overload1.html).

 The line